Westlake Park (Houston): Composition

 One Westlake Park consists of a 28-story building and a 5-story building, with a total of 949968 sqft.
 The complex contains the BP Americas headquarters.

 The 17 story Two Westlake Park, which contains 381327 sqft of space, was completed in 1982.
 The building, which contains Class A office space.
 The building includes the 55000 sqft WestLake Club, an athletic and social club, is located on a 5 acre plot of land.
 The tower is just over 97 percent occupied.
 Tenants include ConocoPhillips, BP and Merrill Lynch.
 Younan Properties bought the building on September 26, 2007 from Wind Realty Partners of Chicago.
 Zaya Younan, chairman and chief executive officer of Younan Properties, said that he wanted to be the largest office landlord in the Bayou City.
 The purchase of the Two Westlake Park gave the firm a total of 1700000 sqft of Class A office space in Houston.

 The 20 story Three Westlake Park, which contains 428000 sqft of space, was completed in 1983.
 A 1,247 car parking garage is located next door to Three Westlake Park.
 In 2002 an affiliate of General Electric Pension Trust gained an 80% interest in the property for about $47 million.
 At the end of September 2006 Three Westlake Park was almost 100% occupied.
-Its tenants included Amoco Production Co., ConocoPhillips and Exxon Mobil.
+Its tenants included Amoco, ConocoPhillips and ExxonMobil.
 On December 11, 2006 a joint venture of the GE affiliate and Crescent Real Estate Equities Co. sold the building to Falcon Real Estate.
 Crescent expected to acquire about $17 million in net income.

 Four Westlake Park, which was a park of the complex, has 561065 sqft.
 In 2006 an affiliate of GE Pension Trust and Crescent Real Estate Equities Co. sold the building to Falcon Real Estate.
 As of June 30, 2006, BP occupied more than 90 percent of the building.

 The WestLake Child Development Center is the on-site daycare.